alexandrenavarro/tornadofx-sample/README.md

 # tornadofx-sample
 tornadofx-sample

+# To build
+./gradlew build

+Caution, it uses actually the last version of tornadofx 1.7.17-SNAPSHOT, you have to compile tornadofx it first.

+# To run
+Run com.github.alexandrenavarro.tornadofxsample.CountryApp

-To test / find solution :
+# To test / find solution :
 - Init with tornado fx : DONE
 - Add a feign resource with correct dependencies : DONE
 - Use Model / View / ViewModel Pattern : DONE